 Is Cocobolo A Good Electric Guitar Body Tonewood?

 Cocobolo is considered too heavy for practical use in solidbody electric guitars.
-However, its responsiveness as a tonewood can certainly enhance the tone of an electric when used as a top material (without weighing the instrument down significantly).
+However, its responsiveness as a tonewood can certainly enhance the tone of an electric guitar when used as a top material (without weighing the instrument down significantly).

 Fender is a major brand that offers such cocobolo tops in its custom shop.